Testing trajectory-based determinism via time probability distributions: Case studies

-We also bring to the discussion the distribution deriving from the Kijowski method~\cite{Kijowski,Muga_Egusquiza}, which relies on the hypothesis of a generalized measurement operator for flight-time.
-Specifically for the arrival location $q=0$ and Gaussian state, the resulting distribution reads~\cite{Muga_Egusquiza} \eq{ } where $\Theta$ is the step function.
+We also bring to the discussion the distribution deriving from the Kijowski method~\cite{Kijowski,Muga_Egusquiza}, which relies on the hypothesis of a generalized measurement operator for arrival time.
+Specifically for the arrival location $q=0$ and Gaussian state, the resulting arrival-time probability distribution reads~\cite{Muga_Egusquiza} \eq{ } where $\Theta$ is the step function.
+In our simulations, the integral was computed numerically using the Monte Carlo method.

-In Fig.~\ref{f1}, we depict the distributions ${\wp_{t|q}}^{\scriptscriptstyle \mkern-25mu\tx{C}\mkern+13mu}(t|0)$, ${\wp_{t|q}}^{\scriptscriptstyle \mkern-25mu\tx{BM}\mkern+1mu}(t|0)$, and ${\wp_{t|q}}^{\scriptscriptstyle \mkern-25mu\tx{K}\mkern+13mu}(t|0)$ for two sets of parameters.
+In Fig.~\ref{f1}, we depict the distributions ${\wp_{t|q}}^{\scriptscriptstyle \mkern-25mu\tx{C}\mkern+13mu}(t|0)$, ${\wp_{t|q}}^{\scriptscriptstyle \mkern-25mu\tx{BM}\mkern+1mu}(t|0)={\wp_{t|q}}^{\scriptscriptstyle \mkern-25mu\tx{L}}\,\,(t|0)$, and ${\wp_{t|q}}^{\scriptscriptstyle \mkern-25mu\tx{K}\mkern+13mu}(t|0)$ for two sets of parameters (the same as those of Fig.~\ref{f}).
 The first remark is that all theories yield precisely the same distribution.
-To a certain extent, this is not surprising, as the model under inspection is the simplest possible: the dynamics is linear, and the preparation is Gaussian.
+To a certain extent, this is not surprising, as the model under inspection is the simplest possible test: the dynamics is linear, and the preparation is Gaussian.
 On the other hand, there is subtler information coming from the results.
-In the two panels considered, the mean velocities are identical, suggesting that the mean flight-times should be equal as well.
+In the two panels considered, the mean velocities are identical, suggesting that the mean arrival time should be equal as well.
 However, this expectation is not confirmed due to the disparity in the masses.
-In panel (a), the mass is significantly smaller than the mass in panel (b), resulting in a larger spreading factor $\omega t$ and, as a consequence, an enhancement of the temporal asymmetry induced the term $(\omega t)^2/[1+(\omega t)^2]$.
+In panel (a), the mass is significantly smaller than the mass in panel (b), resulting in a larger spreading factor $\omega t$ and, as a consequence, an enhancement of the temporal asymmetry induced by the term $(\omega t)^2/[1+(\omega t)^2]$.
 This effect can be clearly appreciated in the BM formalism through the relations \eqref{BT-free} and \eqref{pMBt-free}.
 As illustrated in panel (b), the asymmetry in the time-probability distribution disappears as $\omega\to 0$.
+This spreading behavior can also be appreciated by comparing the two panels of Fig.~\ref{f}.